It's the most wonderful time of the year: and no, we don't mean Christmas. We're

 'Cos who doesn't like ghost-shaped cookies, right?
 Give your cookies an extra spooky flair this Halloween by using these cool cookie cutters.
 The designer suggests printing these cookie cutters in PETG, as it's a food-safe filament.

-This skeleton lamp is the perfect Halloween decoration.
+the perfect Halloween decoration.
 However, if you've got Goth-inspired decor, you can also add this skull army to your bedroom or living room for an extra dose of all-year-round spook.
 The designer suggests printing it in Prusament Galaxy black and White pearl, but it looks great in any colour!
 You'll also need 17 ultra-white LEDs and 3 x AA batteries.
 Cue Halloween vibes in full effect!

 Impress your guests by decorating your house with a cauldron of bats.
 This bat model comes with multiple holes along its spine, enabling you to hang it in different positions.
 Creep-o-meter level?
 100%.